Use Pose Optimizer with the Ouster-CLI

 translation_weight

-• Can also be a single number or a list of three numbers.
+Must be a list of three numbers.

-• Applies to the positional components: x, y, and z.
+Applies to the positional components: x, y, and z.

-• Similar to rotation_weight, higher values signal stronger confidence in the position, and lower values give the optimizer more freedom to adjust.
+Higher values signal stronger confidence in the position, and lower values give the optimizer more freedom to adjust.

-• If provided as a list, values are treated as relative weights for each axis.
+Values are treated as relative weights for each axis.

 Example: